KlausC/Scanf.jl/README.md

 + The optional modifiers `'` and `m` are not supported / not applicable.

 + The optional type modifiers like `h`, `l`, `L` etc. are ignored;
- the target type is derived form the reference type of the corresponding argument, instead.
+ the target type is derived form the type of the corresponding argument, instead.

 + for type specifier `%c`, without `width` specified, the corresponding argument must have type `Ref{Char}`.